-- Working within statutory guidance in respect to Relationship, Sex and Health Education for primary schools and the Early Years Foundation Stage statutory framework; - Personal, Social, Health and Economic (PSHE) education, to explore key areas such as self-esteem, emotional literacy, assertiveness, power, building resilience to radicalisation, e-safety and bullying. - Appropriate filters and monitoring systems are in place to ensure that 'over- blocking' does not lead to unreasonable restrictions as to what learners can be taught with regard to online teaching and safeguarding. - The curriculum will be shaped to respond to safeguarding incident patterns in the setting identified by the DSL and safeguarding team (e.g., to respond to an increase in bullying incidents). - Providing engagement opportunities with parents and carers to consult on key aspects of the curriculum.

-- Learners have the opportunity to inform the curriculum via discussions with school committees.
+- Working within statutory guidance in respect to Relationship, Sex and Health Education for primary schools and the Early Years Foundation Stage statutory framework; - Personal, Social, Health and Economic (PSHE) education, to explore key areas such as self-esteem, emotional literacy, assertiveness, power, building resilience to radicalisation, e-safety and bullying. - Ensuring the responsibility for the filtering and monitoring of the school's IT systems is with led and overseen by a DSL and senior leader. - Appropriate filters and monitoring systems are in place to ensure that 'over- blocking' does not lead to unreasonable restrictions as to what learners can be taught with regard to online teaching and safeguarding. - The curriculum will be shaped to respond to safeguarding incident patterns in the setting identified by the DSL and safeguarding team (e.g., to respond to an increase in bullying incidents). - Providing engagement opportunities with parents and carers to consult on key aspects of the curriculum. - Learners have the opportunity to inform the curriculum via discussions with school pupil ambassadors.